Should I go to Accident and Emergency?

 St Bartholomew’s Hospital, the unit is based on the ground floor of Kenton and Lucas wing.
 The opening hours are Monday – Friday 8am-4pm, but you must arrive before 3.30pm to be booked in.

-We provide urgent care from the following emergency departments:
+We provide urgent treatment from the following emergency departments:

 - Newham University Hospital.
 Open daily from 8am-11pm.

 - Whipps Cross University Hospital.
-Open 24 hours daily.
+Open 24 hours daily and is located on the hospital main corridor at Junction 5.

 This service does not replace your own GP as we do not hold medical records for you and does not have the overall picture of your health.
 Please only use this service for non-routine emergency situations.